ipa320/ipa_seminar/ipa_seminar_manipulation/README.md

 In the final step, the MoveIt!
 SetupAssistant generates all files required for motion planning automatically.
 You can see a list of files to be generated below.
 It comprises configuration files (.yaml) as well as startup files (.launch).
 By clicking on a file you can get more information about it in the text box beside it.

 To generate the files, specify a location where the files should be stored by browsing to the folder `~/git/ipa_seminar/ipa_seminar_manipulation`.
-A new package `lbr_moveit_config` will be created there.
+Create a new folder `lbr_moveit_config` and select it as destination.
 Then press __Generate Package__.

 Close the Setup Assistant by clicking __Exit Setup Assistant__.